brettski/brettski.github.io/README.md

 # brettski.github.io
-Test site using github.io and jekyll
+Play site using github.io and jekyll